eribeiroClassroom/assignment02-jt1126/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/b0B_Pv66)
 # os161_base_code

 Make a small change in the kernel.
 Re-build and boot the kernel so it shows the change that has been made.
-To make the change, search for the string "Joseph" and replace it with your name.
+To make the change, search for the string "Put-your-group-name-here" and replace it with your name.

 See notes on building and running OS/161:
 - https://github.com/eraldoribeiro/UsingCSE4001_OS161